NREL/EnergyPlus/doc/src/docs/EngineeringReference/10-Sizing.md

 #### Tower UA Value in Free Convection Regime

 For *Tower Performance Input Method* = *UA and Design Water Flow Rate* the low speed UA is set to a fraction of the full speed UA.
 The fraction is available for user input in the field called Free Convection U-Factor Times Area Value Sizing Factor.
 The default is 0.1.
-For *Tower Performance Input Method* = *NominalCapacity* the low speed UA is calculated in the same manner as the full speed UA using <div img="image2173.txt">\(\dot Qtower,nom,freeconv\)</div> instead of <div img="image2174.txt">\(\dot Qtower,nom\)</div>.
+For *Tower Performance Input Method* = *NominalCapacity* the low speed UA is calculated in the same manner as the full speed UA using <span>$\dot Qtower,nom,freeconv$</span> instead of <span>$\dot Qtower,nom$</span>.

 ### Fluid Cooler Sizing